Lab-Grown vs. Natural Diamonds

 However, it is essential to note that these opinions from different labs, retailers, and customers are generally subjective.
 Every lab, just like every other aspect of life, has its pros and cons.

-Rarity – A Critique of Lab Diamonds by Lovers of Natural Diamonds:
+Rarity – A Critique of Lab Diamonds by Lovers of Natural Diamonds

 When considering lab-grown diamonds, here are some of the myths that lovers of natural diamonds believe should be dispelled (or at least that these myths should not be the reason why one must buy a lab-grown diamond):

-Natural diamonds are not rare:
+Natural diamonds are not rare.

-Lab-made diamonds are more ethical or environment-friendly:
+Lab-made diamonds are more ethical or environment-friendly.

 70% of today's lab diamonds are created in China, and this number is rising.
-To put it plainly, China, being the world's leading emitter of CO2, does not have an outstanding human rights record.
+To put it plainly, China, the world's leading emitter of CO2, needs an outstanding human rights record.
 Most of China's power—the power required to produce those diamonds—comes from highly polluting coal-fired power plants.
 In the few scientifically thorough studies of carbon emissions necessary to generate a carat of gem diamond, mined and synthetic diamonds were found to be on par or extremely close to one another.
-Of course, this ignores the reality that man-made diamonds still require mining: Every stage of their operation necessitates mining, whether it is coal for China's power plants or raw minerals for the equipment they need to grow them.
+Of course, this ignores the reality that man-made diamonds still require mining: Every stage of their operation necessitates mining, whether coal for China's power plants or raw minerals for the equipment they need to grow them.

-Jewelers make more on natural diamonds:
+Jewelers make more on natural diamonds.

 Given that naturally mined diamonds come with heftier price tags than their synthetic counterparts, it is assumed that jewelers prefer to deal in them for greater profits.
 The truth, however, is quite the opposite.
-Jewelers' margins on natural diamonds are quite slim, but they can profit handsomely from synthetic diamonds.
-The wholesale cost of lab diamonds has dropped dramatically in recent years, which is why they can currently be acquired for 90% less than the Rapnet pricing for natural diamonds.
+Jewelers' margins on natural diamonds are slim, but they can profit handsomely from synthetic diamonds.
+The wholesale cost of lab diamonds has dropped dramatically in recent years, which is why they can be acquired for 90% less than the Rapnet pricing for natural diamonds.

-DeBeers has a monopoly on diamonds:
+DeBeers has a monopoly on diamonds.

 As mentioned before, DeBeers had a role to play in distorting the image of synthetic diamonds, but since the 1980s, this has fortunately not been the case.
 In fact, in the last 25 years, this has become even less true.
 Other firms and/or nations manage massive mining operations with no cooperation from DeBeers.

-In Conclusion, Why Buy Lab Diamonds?
+In Conclusion, Why Buy Lab-Grown Diamonds?